joubertfw/py-clock/README.md

 # py-clock

+Made for absolutely no reason with ChatGPT "help"

-How to use it:
+## How to use it:

-Configure the config.json file into something thats make sense for your monitor setup.
+* Configure the config.json file into something thats make sense for your monitor setup.
-Run the program.
+* Run the program.
-Press the button fullscreen to fullscreen.
+* Press the button fullscreen.
-ESC to go to window mode from fullscreen, ESC again to exit the program.
+* ESC to go from fullscreen to window mode, ESC again to exit the program.